zemogle/astrosource/docs/source/api_usage.rst

 Library Usage
 =============
-To take advantage of some of the more advance options in AstroSource, you want to import the library as part of a larger code base.
+To take advantage of some of the more advance options in ``astrosource``, you want to import the library as part of a larger code base.

 Getting Started
 ---------------
-The fundamental role of AstroSource is the analysis of time-series data.
-So, the basic class in AstroSource is called `TimeSeries`.
+The fundamental role of ``astrosource`` is the analysis of time-series data.
+So, the basic class in ``astrosource`` is called `TimeSeries`.

 There are only *2* required inputs: a list of targets and a directory where the input files can be found.